VFPX/GoToDefinition/README.md

 2. All characters to the left of the cursor (or of the selected text, if any) that can be part of a name, _including periods_, are included.
 3. If the leftmost character is a period and is only preceded by whitespace, then the preceding code is examined looking for WITH statements.
 This is done repeatedly, handling embedded WITHs.

-As a result, you can simply click on a name to search for its definition, anywhere from before the first character of the name to after the last character.
-GTD will look for the appropriate Property or method, even when the reference is inside a With statement.
+As a result, you can simply click on a name to search for its definition, anywhere from before the first character of the name to after the last character. **GTD** will even look for the appropriate property or method even when the reference is inside a WITH/ENDWITH block.

 The example below demonstrates all of these rules, as the name being searched for is `This.Frame.Pg1.cboStates`.

 ![](documents/Images/Embedded%20Withs.png)

 #### What you can search for

 * Simple names (that look like valid variable names):
 	* File name with any of these extensions